Does Cat Litter Attract Predators?

 Call in an Expert

-Cat owners who have a severe problem with mice and rats inside their homes should call an expert.
-Even the most energetic cat can't contain a rodent problem that has reached infestation size.
+Cat owners who have severe problems with mice and rats inside their homes should call an expert.

 These experts will cost a great deal of money, but they're professionally trained to deal with rodent problems.
-They shouldn't have any issues getting these rats and mice out of your home.

-We hope our discussions on cat litter's impact on other animals answered all your questions.
 But if you still have a few, please let us know in our comment section.
 We'd love to help in any way possible.

 Keep your cat safe - indoors